Jeiwan/uniswapv3-book/src/milestone_2/generalize-swapping.md

 }
 ```

-The final step in the loop is updating the SwapState. `step.amountIn` is the amount of tokens the price range can buy from user; `step.amountOut` is the related number of the other token the pool can sell to user. `state.sqrtPriceX96` is the current price that will be set after the swap (recall that trading changes current price).
+The final step in the loop is updating the SwapState. `step.amountIn` is the number of tokens the price range can buy from the user; `step.amountOut` is the related number of the other token the pool can sell to the user. `state.sqrtPriceX96` is the current price that will be set after the swap (recall that trading changes current price).

 ## SwapMath Contract